Voting by Mail

 REQUESTING YOUR BALLOT

-Illinois now allows you to apply for permanent vote by mail status.
+Illinois allows voters to apply for permanent vote by mail status.
 This means the Kendall County Clerk will automatically send you a ballot for every election!
-The Kendall County Democrats strongly recommend that every voter in Kendall apply for permanent vote by mail status.
+The Kendall County Democrats recommend that every voter in Kendall apply for permanent vote by mail status.

 WHAT YOU NEED TO KNOW